-We will improve the ways in which we enable people to develop, enhancing our coaching model in ways that are gender and trauma informed, and which can be used to support people into conventional employment who don't necessarily need to go through a transitional employment route.
+We will improve the ways in which we enable and equip people to develop, growing into a community of mutual support and enhancing our model in ways that are gender and trauma informed, and which can be used to support people into conventional employment who don't necessarily need to go through a transitional employment route.

 We will build on the progress we have made in developing enterprises that offer transitional employment opportunities, securing more business and in new areas; and working with women to co-create an enterprise that will provide an appealing employment option for women.
-And as we build, we will grow a community of people with lived experience, who can use those experiences to effect change in policy and practice, lowering societal barriers for people on similar journeys.
+And as we grow a community of people with lived experience, we will enable people to use those experiences to effect change in policy and practice, lowering societal barriers for people on similar journeys.